omniti-labs/pg_jobmon/README.md

     INSERT INTO jobmon.dblink_mapping VALUES ('rolename', 'rolepassword');

+Ensure you add the relevant line to the pg_hba.conf file for this role.
+It will be connecting back to the same postgres database locally.

+    # TYPE  DATABASE       USER            ADDRESS                 METHOD
+    local   dbname         rolename                                md5

 The following permissions should be given to the above role (substitude relevant schema names as appropriate):

     grant usage on schema jobmon to rolename;